Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 1. The *last-contact-report* microservice communicates with the *velocloud-bridge* microservice to obtain events from an edge.

-2. Once the events are obtained from an edge, it communicates with the *notifier* microservice to send an email with this information.
+2. Once the events are obtained from an edge, it communicates with the *email-bridge* microservice to send an email with this information.

 It is possible to see the relations between the mentioned services for the flow in the following [diagram](https://app.diagrams.net/#G13QWoYPfjPgxZ0Mp1Nl7SDZVonzUj2tIS).
 ![IMAGE: last-contact-report_microservice_relationships](img/system_overview/use_cases/last-contact-report_microservice_relationships.png)